Activity Introduction

 Level of teacher scaffolding: Medium – some students may require support to develop writing ideas.

-Teacher content information: For over 160 years, The Royal Agricultural Society of Victoria (RASV) has been running the Royal Melbourne Show.
-Like other agricultural shows around the country, the Royal Melbourne Show aims to build the community's knowledge and understanding of the vital role agriculture plays in everyday life by providing opportunities for the community to experience and connect with a range of different aspects of farming and agriculture.
+This lesson has been developed in partnership with The Royal Agricultural Society of Victoria.
+For over 160 years, The Royal Agricultural Society of Victoria (RASV) has been running the Royal Melbourne Show, which, like other agricultural shows around the country, works to build the community’s knowledge and understanding of the vital role agriculture plays in our everyday lives.